Australia blocks acquisition of lithium mine by China-linked firm

 By Kirsty Needham and Lewis Jackson

-SYDNEY, July 21 (Reuters) - Australia has barred the takeover of financially stricken lithium miner Alita Resources Ltd ALIT.SI by a China-linked company after advice from Australia's Foreign Investment Review Board, a spokesperson for Treasurer Jim Chalmers said on Friday.
+SYDNEY, July 21 (Reuters) - Australia has barred the takeover of financially stricken lithium miner Alita Resources Ltd ALIT.SI by a China-linked company after advice from its Foreign Investment Review Board (FIRB), a spokesperson for Treasurer Jim Chalmers said on Friday.

+It is the second decision by the board to block a Chinese investment in critical minerals this year.

 The director of Austroid Australia is a Chinese national with experience in the Chinese mining industry, company filings show.